-- For example, you can shield up to $250,000 in capital gains as a single taxpayer if you buy a home then sell it for a profit, subject to certain rules.
+- Shield up to $250,000 in capital gains as a single taxpayer (up to $500,000 if you file jointly with your spouse) if you buy a home then sell it for a profit, subject to certain rules

-- You can purchase real estate for investment, then exchange it for a “like-kind” property to defer taxation on your profits.
+- Purchase real estate for investment, then exchange it for a “like-kind” property to defer taxation on your profits

 Tax havens, on the other hand, are places; they’re locations where earnings aren’t taxed, or at a very modest rate if they are taxed.

-- Think Switzerland, the Cayman Islands, and Bermuda.
+- Commonly used tax havens include Switzerland, the Cayman Islands, and Bermuda.